Yang Mu: Biography

 Yang was born as Wang Ching-hsien on 6 September 1940 in Hualien County, Taiwan.
 When he was 16, only a high school student, he started off publishing his own works in several poetry magazines such as Blue Star, Modern Poetry and Genesis under the pen name Yeh Shan (葉珊).
 Originally majoring in history at Tunghai University, he later found that it went against his genuine interest and finally transferred to the Department of Foreign Languages to pursue his literary ideals.
 At that time, he exposed himself to British romantic poetry and was influenced by some defining figures of the English Romantic Movement, like William Wordsworth, Lord Byron, Percy Bysshe Shelley, and John Keats.

 After his graduation from Tunghai University, Yang chose to go to the United States for further study.
-In 1966, he obtained his Master of Fine Arts (English: Creative Writing) at the University of Iowa.
+In 1966, he obtained his Master of Fine Arts (English: creative writing) at the University of Iowa.
 While pursuing master's studies at Iowa, Yang wrote 15 letters to Keats.
 This practice ended after Yang left Iowa.
-Notably, a group of writers who later have become leading figures in the literary scene in contemporary Taiwan like Bai Xianyong, Yu Guangzhong, Ye Weilian and Wang Wenxing, were all his alumni at UI.
-And in 1971, he gained Ph.D of Comparative Literature at the University of California, Berkeley.
+Notably, a group of writers who later have become leading figures in the literary scene in contemporary Taiwan like Pai Hsien-yung, Yu Kwang-chung, Wai-lim Yip, and Wang Wen-hsing, were all his alumni at UI.
+And in 1971, he gained Ph.D. of comparative literature at the University of California, Berkeley.
 His studying in America, obviously, contributed to the changes of his poetry style.
 Since 1972, he has written a series of works to convey his deep concern about the social reality under his new pen name Yang Mu (楊牧).
 Changing from emphasizing sentimental and romantic feelings to intervening in social issues, the works in Yang's later period appear to be more calm, reserved and profound.

-Yang used to teach at National Taiwan University (1975–76,1983–84), Princeton University (1978–79), and Hong Kong University of Science and Technology (1991–94); during 1996-2001 he was Professor of Chinese Literature and Founding Dean of the College of Humanities and Social Sciences at National Dong Hwa University in Hualien, Taiwan; and during 2002–06, the Distinguished Research Fellow and Director in the Institute of Chinese Literature and Philosophy at Academia Sinica in Taipei, Taiwan.
-He later became Professor Emeritus of Comparative Literature at the University of Washington and Chair Professor of Taiwanese Literature at National Chengchi University.
+Yang used to teach at National Taiwan University (1975–76, 1983–84), Princeton University (1978–79), and Hong Kong University of Science and Technology (1991–94); during 1996-2001 he was professor of Chinese literature and founding dean of the College of Humanities and Social Sciences at National Dong Hwa University in Hualien, Taiwan; and during 2002–06, the distinguished research fellow and director in the Institute of Chinese Literature and Philosophy at Academia Sinica in Taipei, Taiwan.
+He later became professor emeritus of comparative literature at the University of Washington and Chair Professor of Taiwanese Literature at National Chengchi University.

 Yang was admitted to Cathay General Hospital in Taipei in March 2020, where he lapsed into a coma.
 He died on March 13, 2020, aged 79.